ubccr/xdmod/docs/cloud.md

 ## Getting cloud metrics data

 XDMoD provides the ability to read data from a predefined infrastructure-agnostic file format containing cloud system events.
 For OpenStack based systems we also support data ingest directly with the application of a patch that can be installed to access events via the OpenStack API and create cloud event logs for direct ingestion into XDMoD.
+The patch can be found at https://github.com/ubccr/openstack-api-reporting-patch.

 ## Events needed